Tanish25/ATMega_2560_Embedded_RnD/PWM_Module/PWM_deadtime/readme.txt

 leg shoot-through of the DC bus circuit.
 The type of the switch and pre-driver characteristics determine amount of the necessary blank time.

+for a difference of 2 decimal numbers in binary, and frequency of 8kHz, we obtain a deadtime of 1.5 microseconds